Survive Baby Teething | 5 Tips

 How to Brush Your Child’s Teeth

 Use a baby toothbrush with small bristles and brush with water.
 Don’t brush your child’s milk teeth with toothpaste because babies tend to swallow toothpaste.
-Flouride toothpaste could cause them to have a bad stomach ache!
+Fluoride toothpaste could cause them to have a bad stomach ache!
 When your child turns 2, you can apply an amount of toothpaste as small as a grain of rice.

 When your child is three years old, you can move them up to a kid-sized toothbrush with small bristles and a thick handle they can easily hold.
 Add a pea-sized amount of toothpaste to brush their teeth.
 Teach your child to spit out the excess toothpaste when they can, but assist them with applying toothpaste until they are about 6.